Intelsat headquarters: Structure

-The complex consists of 14 interconnected rectangular "pods" clustered in groups of four around taller glass and stainless steel atria.
+The complex consists of 14 interconnected "pods" clustered in groups of four around taller glass and stainless steel atria.
 The circular stairwells external to the pods are constructed of glass bricks and concrete.

 Unusual for the time, but in line with the nascent environmental aesthetic, the design incorporated energy efficiency such as the use of tinted-glass sunscreens and the open-air atria that admit sunlight while reflecting direct sun.
 Also, the complex incorporates interior and exterior water features for cooling and terraced roof gardens to complement the large trees preserved by the site plan.
-INTELSAT's design, one of the first “green buildings” in Washington, D.C., became an important model for environmentally conscious and energy saving architecture.
+Intelsat's design, one of the first “green buildings” in Washington, D.C., became an important model for environmentally conscious and energy saving architecture.

 While the building is 917000 sqft, only 546000 sqft is usable office space, with the remainder being taken up by the lengthy corridor down the center of the building, the atria, and other public spaces.

-Intelsat was the initial occupant, but after its privatization in 1999 and its later mergers with PanAmSat, COMSAT and parts of Loral, its continued presence at the site has been uncertain.
-This is partially as it is looking for a smaller complex.
-The embassies of Cameroon, Honduras, and Monaco are currently housed in the building.
-Other occupants have included the embassies of Belize, Botswana, and Swaziland and WJLA Channel 7.
+Intelsat was the initial occupant, but after its privatization in 1999 and its later mergers with PanAmSat, COMSAT and parts of Loral, its continued presence at the site became uncertain.
+Intelsat moved from the complex in 2014, and relocated in Tysons, Virginia.
+Other occupants have included the embassies of Belize, Botswana, Cameroon, Eswatini, Honduras, and Monaco as well as WJLA Channel 7.